umontreal-simul/latnetbuilder/python-wrapper/README.md

 latnetbuilder --help
 ```

 With the gui image, you can also start the interface.
 The following command starts a Jupyter server inside the Docker container which emits in port 8888.
-Once this is done, you can navigate to `localhost:8888` in your navigator, enter the password (which securises the Jupyter server), start the `Interface.ipynb` notebook, and finally click on the 'Appmode' button to start the GUI App.
+Once this is done, you can browse to `localhost:8888` in your browser, enter the password (which securises the Jupyter server), start the `Interface.ipynb` notebook, and finally click on the 'Appmode' button to start the GUI App.

+**The password is `latnet`.**

 ```bash
 latnetbuilder-gui-docker